spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/create-an-elastigroup-from-scratch.md

    - Health Check Grace Period: The timeout (in seconds) until newly launched instances become healthy.
 If an instance fails the health check after the given grace period, it will be terminated and replaced with a new one.
    - Unhealthy Duration: The amount of time (in seconds) you want to keep existing instances that are deemed unhealthy before the instance is terminated and replaced with a new one.
    - Minimum Healthiness: The minimum number of instances (as a percent) that must be healthy for the group to be indicated as healthy.

+> **Tip**: It is recommended to set Target Groups as the health check type when working with ITF.

 ## Step 4: Scaling (Optional)